microbit-foundation/dev-docs/hardware/i2c.md

 ## Notes

 The <span class="v2">V2</span> device can be woken by activating (by pulling low) the combined sensor interrupt on P0.25.
-This open drain signal is connected between the nRF52, the KL27, and motion sensors and requires the nRF52 internal pull up to be configured, even while the device is sleeping.
+This open drain signal is connected between the target MCU, the Interface MCU, and motion sensors and requires the target MCU internal pull up to be configured, even while the device is sleeping.